Salary Packaging Portable Electronic Devices

-- the device must be easily portable and designed for use away from an office environment
+- is easily portable and designed for use away from an office environment

-- the device must be able to operate without an external power supply, and
+- can operate without an external power supply

 The device must be mostly for work purposes.
 That is you must use it for work at least 50% of the time.*